drpnd/aos/README.md

 This checkpoint is a small extension from the checkpoint 1 although many lines of code are added.
 This includes two main updates from the checkpoint 1:
-1) This supports to read multiple sectors for the other program, and 2) This displays the error code in case of disk read failure.
+1) This supports to read multiple sectors for the other program.
+2) This displays the error code in case of disk read failure.